-We estimate there are thousands of abandoned wells in Washington state.
+We estimate there are thousands of abandoned wells in Washington.
 If you find an abandoned well on your property, you are required to work with a licensed well driller to properly close it up, a process called "decommissioning."

-Abandoned wells can be hazardous to people, animals, and our water supply.
+Abandoned wells can be hazardous to people, animals, and the water supply.
 Landowners may be responsible for any injury or groundwater contamination caused by an abandoned well that was not properly decommissioned.

 How to decommission a well

 Property owners cannot legally decommission a well themselves.
 They must contact a licensed well driller to decommission it.
 The cost of decommissioning a well depends on its depth, diameter, and the geologic conditions in your area.
 Special equipment may be required.

 - Send us a notice of intent (NOI) to decommission a well